List of Torchwood characters: Geraint Cooper

-Geraint Cooper, played by William Thomas, is Gwen's father, who first appears in "Something Borrowed".
+Geraint Wyn Cooper, played by William Thomas, is Gwen's father, who first appears in "Something Borrowed".
 He is married to Gwen's mother Mary and lives in Swansea.
 Present at Gwen's wedding to Rhys he is alarmed to see her pregnant and more so when she tells him the true nature of her job.
 He attempts to phone the police when the shape shifting alien Nostrovite first attacks; but is prevented from doing so as Torchwood have jammed the phone lines.
 Despite Gwen and Rhys proclaiming that they will not keep secrets from each other in their marriage, Geraint's memories of the day are erased by Jack Harkness.
 Geraint subsequently forgets about the alien pregnancy, the wedding fiasco and the nature of Gwen's job; which his daughter feels to be "for the best".

 Between Children of Earth and Miracle Day Geraint becomes a grandfather to baby Anwen, and is properly told about Gwen's work for Torchwood.
 In "The New World", the first episode of Miracle Day, he is the victim of several heart attacks, yet does not die because of the "miracle" affecting the human population.
 Gwen returns from hiding to visit him in hospital and experiences conflicting emotions about his predicament.
 In "Escape to L.A."
 Rhys unwittingly sends Geraint to a government run overflow camp that is under the control of PhiCorp.
 In "The Categories of Life", he and Gwen break into the camp to rescue Geraint, but their first attempt triggers another cardiac arrest, upgrading his government-appointed status from Category Two (conscious and living) to Category One (unconscious and due to be incinerated).
 Gwen and Rhys successfully rescue Geraint in "The Middle Men".
 Two months later, Gwen and Mary attempt to conceal Geraint from government officers in their basement, but he is recaptured in "The Gathering", and taken back to the overflow camp to be incinerated.
 In "The Blood Line", Gwen recounts a childhood memory of her father where he had received blame for money going missing from his work.
-Eager to help, Gwen had got together her pocket money but her father confided in her that what had bothered him was the fact that people thought him dishonest.
+Eager to help, Gwen had got together her pocket money but her father confided in her that what had bothered him was that people thought him dishonest.
 Gwen remembered this as the first time anybody had spoken to her as an adult.
 Later, with aid from Andy, Rhys gains access to the overflow camp and sits at Geraint's side as the Miracle is finally negated, allowing Mary to say goodbye to her husband by telephone.